Developed and managed by staff at the University of Auckland.

 Our technical support staff work Monday-Friday, 9:00am-5:00pm (excluding public holidays).

-Any emails will receive a response within these working hours.
+Please expect responses to emails within these working hours.

 English

 How does SPARX work?
-SPARX is an interactive e-therapy tool designed to help young people manage mild to moderate depression and anxiety.
-It incorporates cognitive behavioural therapy (CBT) learning with a virtual fantasy setting.
-Users will traverse through seven different modules to learn skills, assess their mood, and set goals.
-Challenge the GNATs (Gloomy, Negative, Automatic Thoughts) and turn them into SPARX (Smart Positive Active Realistic X-factor thoughts)!
-Why Use SPARX?
+SPARX is an interactive self-help tool designed to help young people manage low mood and anxiety.
+It delivers lessons in proven talking therapy techniques within a game-like format.
+Users will interact with characters and complete challenges throughout seven different modules to learn skills, assess their mood, and set goals.
+Lessons in SPARX As users move through the seven levels, they learn to: Manage stress and strong emotions Recognise and challenge unhelpful thinking patterns Build confidence and assertiveness Improve communication with others Solve problems more effectively Identify triggers and respond in healthier ways Why Use SPARX?
 Free: Available to everyone at no cost.
 Confidential: No one else needs to know you're using it.
 Private: Your information is secure and protected.
 Flexible: Use SPARX independently or alongside support from a health provider.
 Supportive: SPARX can guide you to additional help if needed.
-What is CBT?
-Cognitive Behavioural Therapy (CBT) teaches practical skills to help manage thoughts, feelings, and behaviours.
-It is a proven approach that has helped many people experiencing mild to moderate depression and anxiety feel better.
-With SPARX, you’ll learn how to relax, problem solve, be assertive, communicate effectively, and seek support when needed.
-The Story Behind SPARX SPARX was developed by researchers and clinicians at the University of Auckland.
-It has been clinically tested and proven effective.
+SPARX teaches how your thoughts and behaviours influence feelings and what you can do about it.
+About SPARX SPARX was developed by researchers and clinicians at the University of Auckland in partnership with young people.
 Funded by Health New Zealand, it is widely available to support youth mental health across Aotearoa New Zealand.
 For resources and videos about the evidence behind SPARX or information for families, young people, and health professionals, check out our website.
 SPARX has a 24/7 free support line.
-If you are feeling overwhelmed, stressed, or like you want someone to talk to, reach out to trained staff by free calling 0508 477 279, or free text 3110.
+If you are feeling overwhelmed, stressed, or like you want someone to talk to, reach out to counsellors by free calling 0508 477 279, or free text 3110.

 Helplines / e-mental health, Mental health